-Buying your first home is an exciting event, but there are also a lot of unknowns.
+Purchasing your first home is an exciting event, but there are also a lot of unknowns.
 Are there any hidden problems?
 Do the appliances seem like they’re in good shape?
-A common thing for first time home buyers to check out is the condition of the house’s HVAC equipment.
-A furnace that’s in particularly bad shape may be the difference between making an offer on a house and searching elsewhere.
+A good thing for first-time home buyers to inspect is the condition of the house’s HVAC system.
+A furnace that’s in particularly bad shape may be the difference between making an offer on a house and looking elsewhere.

 So if you’re a first-time home buyer, what should be on your HVAC checklist?
 Let’s review some of the most important things you’ll want to know about the HVAC system.